k2optique-maker/project-learning-prototype-/README.md

 ## Scope
 Targeting structured data where semantic consistency is not fully guaranteed, this study focuses on detectability (L0→L1) within the broader concept of explainability.

 ## Approach
+While Ziegler (2020) conceptually discussed semantic content delivery, our framework provides a concrete, lightweight implementation protocol using RDF/SHAC.
 We convert CSV data into RDF and attempt to detect lexical variations and semantic inconsistencies using SHACL constraints.

 ## 📈 Progress & Milestones